The city of Sopron is located in the most western part of Hungary on an isthmus of land that pokes into Austria, near Lake Fertö (Lake Neusiedl).

 How to get to Sopron

-One of the reasons for Sopron’s popularity it that it has become known as the “dental capital of the world” and offers first-class dental treatment that is affordable.
+One of the reasons for Sopron’s popularity is that it has become known as the “dental capital of the world” and offers first-class dental treatment that is affordable.

 Sopron is within easy reach of Vienna by car and you can take the A2 from Vienna to the A3 and then onto the Sopron exit directly to the city.

 From Vienna, trains leave for Sopron every hour.
 The journey will take around 1 hour and 20 minutes and Sopron is the last stop on the line.
 This means that Sopron is an ideal day trip from Vienna.

 Sopron can also be reached from the nearest international airports, which are Vienna and Bratislava.
-There are direct trains from both cities to Sopron although you must take the train from the airport to the central train stations in both cities.
+There are direct trains from both cities although you must take the train from the airport to the central train stations in both cities.

 Why visit Sopron?

-I can think of so many reasons to visit Sopron and so many things to do in Sopron, including exploring the baroque Main Square with its cobbled streets, fascinating medieval villages, an old Roman archaeological site in the middle of town.
+I can think of so many reasons to visit and so many things to do, including exploring the old Castle district: its baroque Main Square with its cobbled streets, fascinating medieval houses, renaissance architecture, and old Roman archaeological site in the middle of town.

 Sopron Hungary Map

 What to see and how long to stay in Sopron

 Old Town Main Square

 The center of the square’s focus is the Holy Trinity Column which is a striking baroque monument erected to commemorate the end of the Black Death.
 It was erected in 1701 and by the end of the 18th century, it had become an important symbol to the people of Sopron.
 Decorated with figures of patrons and saints the monument was a tribute of gratitude to God for ending the plague.

 The Goat Church